- What is Human Resource Management (HRM)?

 Rater Bias

 Inadequate training for evaluators can compromise the reliability and validity of performance appraisals.
-Without proper training on how to assess employees effectively, evaluators may struggle to provide accurate feedback or make informed decisions regarding promotions or rewards.
+Without proper training on assessing employees effectively, evaluators may struggle to provide accurate feedback or make informed decisions regarding promotions or rewards.

 Limited Developmental Focus